 Once you’re satisfied with the reshaping and the garment has completely dried, you will need to wash the remnants of conditioner out of it before you can wear or store it again.
 Be careful to use only cool water and dry the garment flat, away from heat and light sources.

-Now you’re ready to save the day if you wind up with shrunken wool.
+Now you’re ready to save the day if you wind up with shrunken merino wool clothing.
 Just remember to take it slow and stretch carefully!

-Don't forget to protect your wool pieces with an effective clothing moth pheromone traps.
+Don't forget to protect your merino wool clothing with an effective clothing moth pheromone traps.

 Wanna learn more about cashmere vs wool?
 Click the link to read it on our blog.